AntoineAugagneur/NodeRed-Dashboard/Clock Synchronization/README.md

   - Fcnt
   - Port
   - Payload
-- If the uplink is a command in relation with the messaging package, the dashboard shows:
+- If the uplink is a command in relation with the messaging package, the Uplink area shows:
   - The _**Command type**_ (the name of the command received)
   - The _**Command analysis**_ (the command’s payload is analyzed and human-readable conclusions are displayed)